Death Valley from Las Vegas [Day Trip Itinerary]

 • NV-160 will turn into Bell Vista Ave, and you will want to head toward Inyo County.
 Travel on this road for about 25 miles.

-• Next, you will take CA-190 all the way to Airport Road which will get you to the Furnace Creek Visitor Center which is about 30 miles away from the previous turn.
+• Next, you will take CA-190 all the way to Airport Road, which will take you to the Furnace Creek Visitor Center, which is about 30 miles away from the previous turn.

 The Most Scenic Route to Death Valley